 What is a Good Alternative to Distilled Water?

-Berkey water filters systems are a fantastic alternative to distillation.
-There are a few main reasons why we recommend using a Berkey, the first being the quality of the water.
+Berkey Water!
+Providing a fantastic alternative to distillation, Berkey water filter systems combat several issues found in water.
+The first being the quality of the water.
 As Berkey purifies, it removes over 99.99% of viruses, pathogenic bacteria, heavy metals, pharmaceuticals, and countless more contaminants, all while, leaving in the minerals that your body needs.
-The Black Berkey purification elements that are used to filter water far surpass other water filters in filtration capability.
+The Black Berkey Filters used to filter water far surpass other water systems in filtration capability.
 This is due to its unique structure.
 The purification elements are comprised of microscopic pores, which trap harmful contaminants.
 The filters contain a revolutionary material with adsorption and ion exchange properties that attract molecules and viruses.
 The Black Berkey elements have been tested by third-party, state and EPA accredited laboratories to remove contaminants exceeding NSF standards.

-An additional consideration is the taste of Berkey filtered water.
+An additional consideration is the taste of Berkey water.
 Many describe Berkey filtered water as having a sweet taste that is far more palatable than any other water they've ever tasted.
-Many even call themselves watersnobs.
+Many even call themselves water snobs.
 This is due to the removal of chlorine, and other chemicals used to clean municipal water sources all the while leaving the same amount of minerals.

-Another advantage of using a Berkey is the longevity and cost comparison to distilling water.
-On average each Black Berkey purification element will last for 3,000 gallons.
-Each unit comes equipped with two Black Berkey elements, which means that you can get up to 6,000 gallons of purified filtered water.
+Another Berkey benefit is the longevity and cost comparison to distilling water.
+On average each Black Berkey Filters will last for 3,000 gallons.
+Each unit comes equipped with two Black Berkey Filters, which means a system can get up to 6,000 gallons of purified filtered water.
 That equates to less than two cents per gallon of water.
 Compare that to the distillation process, which on average will cost about 30 cents per gallon if done at home with a distiller, and even more expensive if purchased from a store.
 That is more than 15x the cost of using a Berkey Water Filter!
 Also, the Berkey systems become more useful in a power outage or other emergency situations because they do not require any electricity to use, whereas a home distiller does.